vermiculator/fragments/src/content/vault/plain/about/ways to describe what I do.md

+---
+title: 'ways to describe what i do'
+---

 - I study the tensions and blurred boundaries between private, public, personal and social information practises
 - its like philosophy ethics and socio-politics as they concern technologies
 - The handling of uncertainties, irrationalities and unknowables as valuable data under flexible frameworks